jannikmi/extremitypathfinder/README.rst

 todo link other algorithms

-**Modifications to A-star**: The basic algorithm has been modified to exploit the following geometrical property of this specific task (and hence also the extracted graph): it is always shortest to directly reach a node instead of visiting other nodes first (there is never an advantage through reduced edge weight).
+**Modifications to A-star:** The basic algorithm has been modified to exploit the following geometrical property of this specific task (and hence also the extracted graph): it is always shortest to directly reach a node instead of visiting other nodes first (there is never an advantage through reduced edge weight).